aztecrex/haskell-aws-lambda/README.md

 working ont it.
 It simply puts you in a shell with the container all running and volumed.

+This project now shows how to pass and return a string.

 ## Deploy to Lambda

 The test project can be packaged using the `package.sh` script.